bluestar-solutions/openerp-autobuild/docs/ABOUT.md

 # Easy dependency management for OpenERP developers !

-OpenERP Autobuild was created by Bluestar Solutions Sàrl an OpenERP partner who develops custom-made modules.
+OpenERP Autobuild was created by Bluestar Solutions Sàrl, an OpenERP partner who develops custom-made modules.

 The main goals of OpenERP Autobuild are :